tamask/blender-atlasutil/README.md

 `atlasutil`'s library generation makes some decisions about how atlas textures are generated.
-Currently, `atlasutil` interprets a number of 'channels' from a material's textures: `color`, `specular` and `emit`.
+Currently, `atlasutil` interprets a number of 'channels' from a material's textures: `color`, `specular`, `normal` and `emit`.
 A separate atlas image is generated for each channel so that the object's UVs remain effective for these properties.

-These mappings should probably be configurable at some point, but their not at the moment.
+These mappings should probably be configurable at some point, but their not at the moment (see `atlasutil.library.LibraryAtlas.collect_images()` for details).

 Generic Packing Utilities
 -------------------------